fenriquepc/ladybug/README.md

 This way the GM can customize how much time remains on the countdown depending on when the PCs first visit the website.

-This project is a fork of the project adapted to the spanish language
+This is a fork of the original website project adapted to the spanish language